 The benefits of working with a certified women-owned business

-There is a multitude of advantages for an organization to partner with a certified minority and women-owned businesses.
+There is a multitude of advantages for an organization to partner with certified minority and women-owned businesses.
 The federal government provides tax breaks for businesses that use minority companies in procuring materials and supplies.
 An additional tax incentive reduces tax liabilities for companies using minorities that supply labor or services to a project funded with federal or state grants or loans.
 Government organizations and large corporations are often required to award contracts specifically to women-owned businesses.
 The goal of the federal government’s program is to award at least 5 percent of all federal contracting dollars to women-owned small businesses each year.

 By supporting women-owned businesses, organizations demonstrate a commitment to fostering diversity within the community.
-To align with a mission toward diversity, we all hold more companies accountable to ensuring a more inclusive workplace.
+To align with a mission toward diversity, we all hold more companies accountable to ensure a more inclusive workplace.
 The economic opportunity will cultivate gender and cultural balance for future generations to come.